How to dry and cure cannabis

 Pack buds loosely in containers without compacting or crushing them.
 Seal containers and store in a cool, dry, dark place.

-Within a day or two you’ll notice buds get a little softer as moisture from the middle of the buds rehydrates the outer portions.
+Within a day or two you’ll notice buds get a little softer as moisture from the middle of the buds rehydrates the outer parts.
 If this doesn’t happen, you have likely over-dried your cannabis.

 Burp your buds